raphaellevisse/RaphaelsModels/index.md

 # Image Upscaler

 Let's stop it with sign ups or ads.
 Free, no quota, no suspicious downloads.

-AI needs to be for the people and not impossible to access through 1 billion terminal line instructions and docker installs on Github.
-Or another way to get your privacy.
+AI needs to be for the people and not impossible to access through 1 billion terminal line instructions or docker installs.

 This website is to give _easy_ access to state of the art quality.
 The easiest one is upsampling (2x-ing resolution).
 Just upload your image, click run and download your new image.